GuidanceMantras/GuidanceMantras/README.md

 - Some technologies will help you to understand the world and better prepare for exams(mainly government exams) and other things
 - You can refer this youtube channel: https://www.youtube.com/@crashcourse and search for specific topics.
 - You do not need to worry about all the technologies and also how they work and who developed them.
 Just learn how to use them
+- Technologies are developed for good use cases, not for bad uses.
+Learn to distinguish between good and bad uses of each technology

+### Use Cases
+#### Phone
+- Developed for phone call, video call, taking notes/writing your thoughts/problems/to-do work each day, not for bad use cases such as watching sex videos or playing games all the time

+#### Social media
+- Developed for networking/social connect mainly Facebook/Reddit, not for scrolling

 ### Programming
 - A written language, which will be used to build software/to write an algorithm to achieve particular task and make money out of it.